Sigil Debugging

 Examples below use the installed sigil CLI.
 When working from a source build, the equivalent form is:

-cargo run -q -p sigil-cli --manifest-path language/compiler/Cargo.toml --
+cargo run -q -p sigil-cli --no-default-features --

 The Model

-Sigil debugging is split into four surfaces:
+Sigil debugging and review are split into five surfaces:

 • inspect: what the compiler or runtime setup believes